MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Oculus**

 : Flavor enemy in the shape of a large Taken ball that hangs out in the back of the arena.
 Presumably uninteractable.
 Casts Searing Torrent during damage phase end, dealing [rapid and near-lethal](https://clips.twitch.tv/SpineyInquisitiveWallabyRickroll-c1W-gfASThSwwC_2) damage to any player not hiding behind a monolith.
-Removes any monoliths that have a player near it after the attack animation ends.
+Removes any monoliths that have a player near it after the attack animation ends. **Does not ignore overshields or block frames**.

 **Revenant Knight**